 An upbeat can mean one of two things.
 First, it can mean an unaccented beat or beats that occur before the first beat of the next measure.
 It basically signifies the end of one measure, and the start of the next.
-Or, it can also mean a note or series of notes that comes before the first bar-line of a piece, and in that sense we can also call it the upbeat figure or, more appropriately, anacrusis.
+Alternatively, it can also mean a note or series of notes that comes before the first bar-line of a piece, and in that sense we can also call it the upbeat figure or, more appropriately, anacrusis.
 Usually, as a word upbeat means cheerful or optimistic.
 Following are some examples for upbeat songs.

-An anacrusis is the, collectively speaking, lead-in syllables that come before the first full measure or it can be the series of notes that comes before the first downward beat in a bar.
-If you mean the latter, then it can be called a pickup or pickup beat.
+Now, an anacrusis is, collectively speaking, the lead-in syllables that come before the first full measure or it can be the series of notes that comes before the first downward beat in a bar.
+If it is the latter, then it can be called a pickup or pickup beat.
 A pickup is also a device that captures mechanical vibrations from a guitar and converts it into sound to record, amplify or broadcast.
 As an adjective used in North American English, pickup means informal and spontaneous.

-• An upbeat can mean an unaccented beat or beats that occur before the first beat of the measure, or a note or series of notes that comes before the first bar-line of a piece.
+• An upbeat can mean an unaccented beat or beats that occur before the first beat of the measure or a note or a series of notes that comes before the first bar-line of a piece.